An Introduction to Neural Data Compression: Compression without quantization

-The entropy of $\bk$ turns out to be exactly $I[\y, \z]$ \cite{zamir1992universal}.
-The coding cost thus has two very useful properties.
-First, it is equal to the amount of information transmitted.
-That is, entropy coding $\bk$ is a statistically efficient strategy for communicating an instance of $\z$.
-Second, the mutual information is the expectation of a differentiable function in $\y$ so that we can easily optimize encoders using backpropagation \cite{agustsson2020uq}.
+This coding cost has two useful properties.
+First, it is equal to the amount of information transmitted (assuming $p_\Z$ models $\Z$ faithfully).
+That is, encoding $\K$ is a statistically efficient strategy for communicating a sample.
+Second, Eq.~\ref{eq:uq_coding_cost} is differentiable in $\y$ so that we can easily optimize an encoder using backpropagation.
+Agustsson \& Theis \cite{agustsson2020uq} exploited these facts to train neural encoders and decoders for images without the train-test mismatch commonly introduced by quantization.

-\subsubsection{Minimal random coding}
+\subsection{Minimal random coding}